s9gf4ult/yesod-skel/README.md

 ### Pros

 * All site logic is unbound from `App` so it is portable from the begining.
+It can be moved to subsite and/or different package.

-* `Foundation` has access to internal site logic like authentication and authorization which is required by `Yesod App` and `YesodAuth App` instances (and maybe something else)
+* `Foundation` has access to internal site logic like authentication and authorization which is required by `Yesod App` and `YesodAuth App` instances (and maybe something else).

 * Handlers are minimalistic, they are simple to modify and understand.
+They contain just logic of page rendering and redirecting.

 ### Cons